liammuro/physics-11th/README.md

 the tension in a real rope will vary along its length, due to

-an ideal pully is one that simply changes the direction of the tension
+an ideal pulley is one that simply changes the direction of the tension

 Kooke's law for springs states that the force increases with the amount thr spring is stretched or compressed